Exabyte-io/documentation/docs/getting-started/run-first-simulation.md

 <!-- by MH -->

 This page explains how to run a basic simulation based on density functional theory to obtain an electronic bandstructure.
-We will be study silicon in the standard diamond-centered cubic structure and use Quantum ESPRESSO as our simulation engine during this tutorial.
+We will study silicon in the standard diamond-centered cubic structure and use Quantum ESPRESSO as our simulation engine during this tutorial.

-## Create a new project or use default
+## Open default project

 To create a new project, click on the "Project" link located in the sidebar/menu on the left.
-After that, click "(+)" button in the top right corner, as shown in the animation below.
+After that, click <i class="zmdi zmdi-plus-circle"></i> button in the top right corner, as shown in the animation below.
 Every user has a default project and we will use during this tutorial.

 ## Create a new job